 Social media discovery may have implications beyond the extent of claimed injuries.
 For example, in Nicolaou v.
 Martin, 153 A.3d 383 (Pa.
 Super.
 Ct.
 2016), the court affirmed an order granting summary judgment in defendants' favor for failure to file suit related to misdiagnosis of Lyme disease within the statute of limitations.
-Plaintiff's Facebook posts were offered as evidence that plaintiff had notice of a potential misdiagnosis prior to the date alleged in the complaint.
+Plaintiff's Facebook posts were offered as evidence that she had notice of a potential misdiagnosis prior to the date alleged in the complaint.
 Id. at 387.
 The court determined that the posts, among other testimony, indicated that plaintiff was aware of the possibility that she was suffering from Lyme disease prior to her diagnosis, and therefore, the lawsuit was filed after the expiration of the statute of limitations.
 Id. at 394-95.
 This decision was overturned by the Pennsylvania Supreme Court on the basis that notice was a factual issue improperly decided on summary judgment, but the analysis regarding implications of social media discovery remains persuasive.
 See Nicolaou v.
-Martin, No. 44 MAP 2017, 2018 PA.
-LEXIS 5468 (Oct.
-17, 2018).
+Martin, 195 A.3d 880 (Pa.
+2018).